Jeremx20/cpt298-keycloak-iam-proposal/proposal.md

 ---

 ## 9. Risks, Constraints & Dependencies
-Identify potential challenges.

-Include:
-- Technical risks
-- Time constraints
-- External dependencies (APIs, credentials, access)
+- July 5th is not very far out.
+- We will probably need Admin excess
-- Mitigation strategies
+-
+- We will work on this as a top priority

 ---